AutoViML/featurewiz/README.md

 (featurewiz logo created using Wix)
 <p>Two methods are used in this version of featurewiz:<br>

 1. SULOV -> SULOV means Searching for Uncorrelated List of Variables.
 The SULOV method is explained in this chart below.
-THIS METHOD IS KNOWN AS SULOV METHOD in memory of my mom, SULOCHANA SESHADRI.
-Additionally, SULOV can also mean:  “Searching for Uncorrelated List Of Variables”
+SULOV stands for:  “Searching for Uncorrelated List Of Variables”

 Here is a simple way of explaining how it works:
 <ol>